 During the 15 practical evolutions, each participant rotates through various positions at each station including Primary Rescuer, Secondary Rescuer, and Victim.
 Participants are continually active during the 15 practical evolutions and are responsible for manning tether lines when not serving in the above capacities.

 After completing the rotation within each practical evolution, the team of students then immediately rotates to another practical evolution.

 The IRT Candidate must be in good physical condition and must be comfortable in deep water while wearing a Cold Water/Ice Rescue Suit or Dry Suit with a PFD.

-Participants must supply their own cold water/ice rescue suit, but rental suits are available.
+Participants must have exclusive use of an approved cold water/ice rescue suit, but rental suits are available.

 Certificates and insignia are awarded to those who successfully meet all educational course objectives including:

 Individuals who successfully complete the classroom session and the final written examination, but who cannot participate or successfully complete the practical sessions, will be awarded an Ice Rescue Awareness certificate.